IRS Criminal Investigations: What You Need to Know

-Dealing with an IRS criminal investigation can be extremely intimidating, so you need to know exactly what you are up against.
+Dealing with IRS criminal investigations can be extremely intimidating, so you need to know exactly what you are up against.
 This type of investigation is more common than you would think, and you might not even be aware that you are under investigation until the IRS sends you a subpoena or shows up at your door front.

 An IRS criminal investigation is not the same as an IRS audit.
 During an audit, the IRS Examination Division is determining whether or not you have correctly prepared your tax return.
 However, during an investigation, the IRS is putting together a criminal case which means you will be prosecuted by the U.S. Attorney’s Office.